-The RAP will be implemented following approval by the Bank and with the availability of funds which will most likely come from the project's budget.
-These funds become available post Board approval and after the project becomes effective (possibly around April 2022) date yet to be established).
-Key engagement activities with the person to be resettled during RAP implementation will be documented in the RAP.
+The RAP will be implemented following approval by the Bank, and with the availability of funds which will most likely come from the project's budget.
+These funds became available post Board approval and after the project became effective in June 2022).
+Key engagement activities with the person to be resettled during RAP implementation are being documented as they occur.
 The RAP will not be publicly disclosed as it contains information that can be traced back to the individual, which will be a violation of his privacy.